vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 -

-## TLDR
+## Relation to Curve

+A [proposal](https://gov.curve.fi/t/proposal-to-add-eusd-fraxbp-gauge/8938) to add the [eUSD+FraxBP](https://curve.fi/#/ethereum/pools/factory-v2-277/deposit) Curve pool to the gauge controller was posted on March 6th, 2023.
+A second gauge was [proposed](https://gov.curve.fi/t/proposal-to-add-hyusd-eusd-to-the-gauge-controller/9234/3) for the [hyUSD+eUSD](https://curve.fi/#/ethereum/pools/factory-crypto-252/deposit) pool on May 16th.
+Both proposals passed a DAO vote on [March 13th](https://dao.curve.fi/vote/ownership/293) and [May 31st](https://dao.curve.fi/vote/ownership/336).

-In light of a recent forum post to add eUSD+FraxBP to the gauge controller, posted on[ March 6th, 2023](https://gov.curve.fi/t/proposal-to-add-eusd-fraxbp-gauge/8938), and subsequently deployed on [Curve](https://curve.fi/#/ethereum/pools/factory-v2-277/deposit) and [Convex](https://www.convexfinance.com/stake), this article aims to provide information about the functioning of eUSD (Electronic Dollars).
-To unpack Electronic Dollars ([eUSD](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F)), we’ll start with an overview of MobileCoin, a protocol for [confidential tokens that enables payment on mobile devices](https://mobilecoin.com/files-uploads/2022/10/MobileCoin_Stablecoin_Whitepaper_Final_Edits.pdf).
-We then introduce [Reserve Protocol](https://reserve.org/en/protocol/), a platform that enables permissionless creation of stablecoins, with Electronic Dollars (eUSD) as one of many stablecoins on the platform.
+This article aims to provide information relevant for Curve LPs about Reserve Protocol and the mechanics behind RTokens, with particular focus on its flagship stablecoin eUSD ([Electronic Dollar](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F)).
+To unpack eUSD, we’ll start with an overview of [MobileCoin](https://mobilecoin.com/files-uploads/2022/10/MobileCoin_Stablecoin_Whitepaper_Final_Edits.pdf), a protocol for confidential tokens that enables payment on mobile devices.
+We then introduce [Reserve Protocol](https://reserve.org/en/protocol/), a DeFi platform built on Ethereum that enables the permissionless creation of stablecoins.
+Finally, we will cover relevant risk parameters for the benefit of LPs exposed to RTokens, including eUSD and hyUSD.

-# MobileCoin Introduction
+## MobileCoin Introduction

 MobleCoin started in 2017 as an attempt to [develop and integrate fast, private and easy-to-use cryptocurrency](https://mobilecoin.com/files-uploads/2022/09/MobileCoin_White_Paper.pdf) into mobile apps like WhatsApp or Signal.
 MobileCoin is a [directed acrylic graph (DAG) cryptocurrency blockchain](https://mobilecoin.com/files-uploads/2022/09/Mechanics-of-MobileCoin-v0-0-39-preview-10-11.pdf) that draws its roots from the Stellar Consensus Protocol and Monero, a cryptocurrency focused on privacy.
 Because of its focus on privacy, earlier technical developments from 2021 focused on cryptographic concepts like [ring signatures and secure enclaves](https://mobilecoin.com/files-uploads/2022/09/Mechanics-of-MobileCoin-v0-0-39-preview-10-11.pdf).

-**Electronic Dollars (eUSD)**
+### Electronic Dollars (eUSD)

 A year later in 2022, MobileCoin release the [white paper](https://mobilecoin.com/files-uploads/2022/10/MobileCoin_Stablecoin_Whitepaper_Final_Edits.pdf) for Electronic Dollars (eUSD), the first asset to natively use MobileCoin’s confidential tokens functionality, making it the first private digital dollar, circumventing the need to use “mixers'' as has been done on Ethereum and Bitcoin.